 Great, you have your drawing!
 But what now?

 There are endless creations you can make with your one line drawing.
 I’ve listed some of those options below, to inspire and give you tips & tricks for the execution.

 But first I would like to note that you should use your PDF version to print.
 This format will stay sharp at any size and guaranty the best quality.
 The other files you received are good to use online.

-- Print it as art
+- Print it on paper

 - Print it on canvas

 - Tips for mounting artwork on the wall

 Printing it yourself can be very easy, as well as tricky business.
 It just depends on what you would like to achieve.
 Let’s look at options for the kinds of paper, a frame with or without a mat (passe partout) and the size.

 Printing at home versus help from a professional

 You can easily print the drawing at home or the office.
 But for a more professional look or additional options your local copyshop can help you out.
 My advice is to ask the staff for their help and opinion to get the most out of their services.